junxit/us-congress-bills-117/metadata.md

 - 2022-02-17 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Cardin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-02-17 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Cardin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-02-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 278.
+- 2022-05-03 — By Senator Cardin from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 117-103.
+- 2022-05-03 — By Senator Cardin from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 117-103.
+- 2022-09-28 — Passed Senate with an amendment by Voice Vote. (consideration: CR S5165; text: CR S5165)
+- 2022-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S5165; text: CR S5165)